Q: What is Amazon EventBridge?

 Typical latency is about half a second.
 Note that this can vary.

-Q: Does Amazon EventBridge support resource tagging?
+Q: Does EventBridge support resource tagging?

-Event bus throughput limits are given in the “Service Limits” page here.
-If you require higher throughput please request a service limit increase through the AWS Support Center by choosing Create Case and then choosing Service Limit Increase.
+Default EventBridge quotas can be increased to process hundreds of thousands of events per second.
+Event bus throughput limits are given in the AWS service quotas page.
+If you require higher throughput, please request a service limit increase through AWS Support Center by choosing 'Create Case' and then choosing 'Service Limit Increase.'